molpopgen/pecnv/README.md

 __Note:__ the _pecnv.pl_ script uses ForkManager to attempt to make more effective use of CPU resources during several of the steps.
 Make sure that this perl module is installed on your system!

+If you are impatient, run the script run*_test*_data.sh.
+It will download a reference genome, 3 lanes of Illumina data, and then go to town.

 ###Processing the reference genome

 I assume that you have a reference genome in fasta format.
 Let's call it reference.fasta.
 Different systems have different conventions for how chromosomes are named, so we'll just rename them 0 through n - 1 using the perl script _processRef.pl_, which works as follows: